0%

 if (!token) {

-setMessage('Please log in to generate content.');
+setMessage('Please log in to generate content.
+You need to authenticate!');

 return;